 - i.
 ISA Penalties - ii.
 Penalties for infractions, other than those associated with the use of banned substances, will be determined on the spot by the Contest Director based on the attached scale.
-The competitor has the right to appeal the decision at a meeting of the Executive Board. - iii.
-All fines will be billed to the NGB and are considered the NGB'S sole responsibility.
+The competitor has the right to appeal the decision at a meeting of the Jury of Appeal. - iii.
+All fines will be billed to the NF and are considered the NF'S sole responsibility.
 These fines must be paid by the end of the day on which the fine was imposed or the surfer in question will lose the points that would accrue to the team score.